Adolf Dassler: Adidas' breakthrough (1948–1978)

-West Germany (established in May 1949) was not eligible for the 1950 World Cup (the first after the war), and so all preparations were made with a view toward the 1954 matches in Bern, Switzerland.
+West Germany, established in May 1949, was not eligible for the 1950 World Cup, the first after the war, and so all preparations were made with a view toward the 1954 matches in Switzerland.
 By that time Adidas's football boots were considerably lighter than the ones made before the war, based on English designs.
 At the World Cup Adi had a secret weapon, which he revealed when West Germany made the finals against the overwhelmingly favored Hungarian team, which was undefeated since May 1950 and had defeated West Germany 8–3 in group play.

 Despite this defeat, West Germany made the knock-out rounds by twice defeating Turkey handily.
-The team defeated Yugoslavia and Austria to reach the final (a remarkable achievement), where the hope of many German fans was simply that the team "avoid another humiliating defeat" at the hands of the Hungarians.
-The day of the final began with light rain, which brightened the prospects of the West German team who called it "Fritz Walter-Wetter" because the team's best player excelled in muddy conditions.
+The team defeated Yugoslavia and Austria to reach the final, a remarkable achievement, where the hope of many German fans was simply that the team "avoid another humiliating defeat" at the hands of the Hungarians.
+The day of the final began with light rain, which brightened the prospects of the West German team who called it "Fritz Walter-Wetter", because the team's best player excelled in muddy conditions.

 Dassler informed Herberger before the match of his latest innovation—"screw in studs."
 Unlike the traditional boot which had fixed leather spike studs, Dassler's shoe allowed spikes of various lengths to be affixed depending on the state of the pitch.
 As the playing field at Wankdorf Stadium drastically deteriorated, Herberger famously announced, "Adi, screw them on."

-The longer spikes improved the footing of West German players compared to the Hungarians whose mud-caked boots were also much heavier.
-The West Germans staged a come from behind upset, winning 3-2, in what became known as the "Miracle in Bern."
-Herberger publicly praised Dassler as a key contributor to the win, and Adidas's fame rose both in West Germany, where the win was considered a key post-war event in restoring German self-esteem and abroad, where in the first televised World Cup final viewers were introduced to "the ultimate breakthrough."
+The longer spikes improved the footing of West German players compared to the Hungarians, whose mud-caked boots were also much heavier.
+The West Germans staged a come from behind upset, winning 3-2 in what became known as the Miracle of Bern.
+Herberger publicly praised Dassler as a key contributor to the win.
+Adidas's fame rose both in West Germany, where the win was considered a key post-war event in restoring German self-esteem and abroad, where in the first televised World Cup final viewers were introduced to "the ultimate breakthrough."

 Personal life

 Dassler was married to Käthe until his death from heart failure in 1978.
 They had 5 children.
 In 1973, their son Horst Dassler founded Arena, a producer of swimming equipment.
-Käthe Dassler died on 31 December 1984.
+Käthe died on 31 December 1984.

-Posthumous
+Adidas after his death

-After Adolf Dassler's death, his son Horst and his wife, Käthe, took over the management.
-Horst died on 11 April 1987.
+After Adi's death, his son and wife took over the management of Adidas.
+Horst died on 9 April 1987.

 Adidas was transformed into a private limited company in 1989, but remained family property until its IPO in 1995.
 The last of the family members who worked for Adidas was Frank Dassler (the grandson of Rudolf), head of the legal department since 2004, who resigned in January 2018.

 In 2006, a sculpture of Dassler was unveiled in the Adi Dassler Stadium in Herzogenaurach.
 It was created by the artist Josef Tabachnyk.